sureshmelvinsigera/teaching-demo/README.md

 -   Employ the SOLID design patterns to follow OOP best practices

 ### Objects
-Structured methods look at a system as a collection of functions decomposed into more primitive functions.
-Data is secondary in the structured view and concurrency isn't dealt with at all.
-The object perspective is different in that the fundamental decompositional unit is the object.
-So what is an object?

 #### The short form:
 An object is a cohesive entity that has attributes, behavior, and (optionally) state.